lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 <figure id="Figure 5-5">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-5.png?raw=true width="640" alt="Figure5-5">
 </figure>
 <figcaption style="color:blue"><b>Figure 5-5</b>.
 Decomposing quadratic nonlinear cells into linear cells.
 The quadratic tetrahedron is tessellated into six linear tetrahedron; the quadratic hexahedron is tessellated into eight linear hexahedra.
 Note that some tessellations require the addition of new points.
-In VTK, a cell adaptor framework is available for tessellating cells with basis functions of arbitrary complexity, see Chapter 8 for more information.
+In VTK, a cell adaptor framework is available for tessellating cells with basis functions of arbitrary complexity, see [Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8) for more information.
  </figcaption>
 </figure>